-On behalf of the American Academy of Actuaries and the U.S. actuarial profession, I extend a warm welcome to you to our nation's capital and a thank-you for your dedication and your efforts during this important week of IAA meetings.
-Springtime is considered by many to be the most delightful season in Washington, with many sunshine-bathed days and pleasantly cool evenings that invite visitors to stroll, wander, and enjoy the city's many sights and sounds.
+On behalf of the American Academy of Actuaries, I extend a warm welcome to you to our nation's capital.
+Washington, D.C., is a city designed to encourage visitors to stroll, wander, and enjoy the city's many sights and sounds.
 This brochure is intended to help you spend whatever free time you may have to enjoy the city during your stay.